jordan-thirus/AzemOS/README.md

-    install-brew-bundle      # Install brews from the global Brewfile install-nvm              # Install the latest version of the Node Version Manager (nvm) install-pipx-programs    # Update the user's install pipx programs and spec file install-user-flatpaks    # Install user's flatpaks from a spec install-xivlauncher      # Install the XIV Launcher, configured to use the KDE Wallet save-flatpak-spec        # Save the user's install flatpaks to a spec for easy reference save-pipx-spec           # Save the user's install pipx programs to a spec for easy reference start-quadlet-containers # Start or restart all quadlet containers for a user update-nvm               # Update to the latest version of the Node Version Manager (nvm)
+    install-brew-bundle      # Install brews from the global Brewfile install-nvm              # Install the latest version of the Node Version Manager (nvm) install-pipx-programs    # Update the user's install pipx programs and spec file install-xivlauncher      # Install the XIV Launcher, configured to use the KDE Wallet save-pipx-spec           # Save the user's install pipx programs to a spec for easy reference start-quadlet-containers # Start or restart all quadlet containers for a user update-nvm               # Update to the latest version of the Node Version Manager (nvm)